Sigma-Males-Incorporated/MCBS-License/README.md

 ## Summary

-* Projects must be written in a form of Machine Code, ASM, C, C++, Rust, FORTRAN, Pascal, or Perl.
+* Projects must be written in a form of Machine Code, ASM, C, C++, Rust, FORTRAN, Pascal, V or Perl.
 * Projects must have a copy of the license in the source code.
 * Redistributions must be under the same license terms as the original software.
 * Redistributions must mention the original author and date of the original release.